On the View tab, in the Windows group, click Contents to open the pane, if necessary.

 Filter and search the Contents pane

-Maps and scenes that contain many layers and tables can get unwieldy to manage.
-Use filtering and searching to better organize and manage these items.
+Maps and scenes that contain many layers and tables can be difficult to manage.
+Use filtering and searching to organize and manage these items.

 Use the Search box at the top of the Contents pane to search for items by name.